|

 Mercy may have been new to this issue, but the Jacksons were not.
 Besides the confrontation at the University of Maryland Hospital, this same controversy likely occurred during Jackson's first "unsuccessful pregnancy" [maybe there was plenty of controversy during that one also.]
 Additionally, Jackson's Jehovah's Witness mother had also wrestled with a hospital over the blood transfusion issue during a surgery.

 Mercy Hospital made oral petition to the court for authority to transfuse Jackson if medically necessary.
 Counsel was appointed for Jackson and court was convened at her bedside.
 However, the court refused to grant the petition.
-The Hospital then agreed to perform the caesarian section, and agreed to allow Jackson to die rather than administer necessary transfusions.
+The Hospital then agreed to perform the cesarean section, and agreed to allow Jackson to die rather than administer necessary transfusions.
 Fortunately, Jackson's blood loss was not severe, and no transfusion would have been necessary.
 Both Jackson and child survived.

-Uniquely, this time, the hospital appealed, subject to dismissal due to the mootness question.
+Uniquely, this time, the hospital appealed, subject to dismissal due to the "mootness" question.
 The appellate court allowed the appeal on the "repetition" possibility.
-Mercy Hospital claimed that Jackson’s religious convictions were upheld to the detriment of the convictions of the hospital.
+Mercy Hospital claimed that Jackson's religious convictions were upheld to the detriment of the convictions of the hospital.
 Mercy Hospital is run by the Sisters of Mercy, a Catholic religious order that "is dedicated to the preservation of life and family through the provision of medical services."

 The judgment was affirmed; mainly because a transfusion would have only benefited Jackson, and would have been needed by her only after the baby was delivered.
 The child’s life was supposedly not in danger with or without the transfusion.
 Jackson's parental obligation to her newborn infant was given little consideration.
 Mercy attempted twice more to be heard on this case, but neither appeal was fully considered due to "mootness".
 Interestingly, in one of those failed attempts by Mercy Hospital, Ernestine Jackson was represented by the ACLU.